 With UCaaS, organisations gain access to a wide range of features previously only available through on-premise private branch exchange (PBX) or local servers.
 This cloud-based approach offers flexibility, scalability, and cost-effectiveness, making it an attractive option for businesses of all sizes.
 In particularly complex legacy routing environments, Microsoft ExpressRoute and other virtual private network (VPN) solutions can be used to connect on-premises infrastructure to the cloud.

 How does it work?

 UCaaS provides a unified user experience across different devices and locations.
 Users can seamlessly switch between voice calls, video conferences, instant messaging, and file sharing, all within a single application or interface.
 This integration enhances collaboration and enables real-time communication, regardless of the user's location or the device they are using.

 UCaaS leverages internet connectivity to deliver its services.
 Providers use Voice over Internet Protocol (VoIP) technology to support features like voice and video calling.
 VoIP works by converting audio inputs into data packets and transmitting them over broadband connections.

 VoIP phone numbers are driven by Session Initiation Protocol (SIP) trunking technology or Universal Session Initiation Protocol.
-SIP is a signalling protocol that initiates, runs, and terminates real-time voice, video, and messaging communication sessions.
+SIP, or SIP-enabled voice, is a signalling protocol that initiates, runs, and terminates real-time voice, video, and messaging communication sessions.

 UCaaS providers take care of this complexity, so organisations don’t have to.
 All UCaaS customers need is a reliable internet connection and they’re good to go!